 What to Look for in a Pooper Scooper

 If you don’t want to bend and stoop, choose a device that is long enough for your height.
 It may not matter if you’re picking up the occasional pile.
 But if you have a week or two’s worth of deposits from a couple of dogs, you’ll be glad you have a product with a long handle.

 Are you planning on using the scooper to take on a walk or to use in your backyard?
 Some products are heavy and awkward and would be way too bulky to take with you.
 Others are lightweight and easy to clip to a leash.

 By the very nature of its function, a pooper scooper is going to get dirty.
 Some scoopers don’t make direct contact with piles, however, because they have a bag in the middle.
 Others do a lot of dirty work.
 In most cases, they just need to be squirted off with a hose.
 You can let them air dry or pat them dry with an old towel, especially if they’re metal and you want to make sure they don’t rust.

 Scoopers with rake-like edges work better on grass than those with flat sides.
 That allows the tool to reach down between the grass blades to grab piles.
 However, some types of runner-type grasses like St. Augustine can be a little harder because the runners get caught in the rake.

 Why Trust The Spruce Pets?

-This article was researched and written by Mary Jo DiLonardo, who has covered animals and pets for several decades.
+A previous version of this article was written by Mary Jo DiLonardo, who has covered animals and pets for several decades.
 Mary Jo has fostered more than three dozen puppies and is always searching for the healthiest and most effective products, foods, and treats for them.
 She has also cleaned up after all of them!